oj-lab/platform/README.md

 It won't start from the `make setup-dependencies` command by default (since it takes time to let MinIO & PostgreSQL start up).

-Run `docker-compose up -d judger` to start the judger service.
+Run `docker compose up -d judger` to start the judger service.

 ### Manage DB data

 We provide `adminer` to access PostgreSQL data.
-You can optionally run `docker-compose up -d adminer` to start the service, or just continue to use your own database management tool.
+You can optionally run `docker compose up -d adminer` to start the service, or just continue to use your own database management tool.

 > Remember to set the type of the database to `PostgreSQL` when login to adminer.